 After the installation , you will be able to install/remove/upgrade any software package in your system.

-PPA or Personal Package Archives allows developers to make their applications available as an apt repository by uploading their source packages to Launchpad.
-Ubuntu users will then be able to download these packages very easily as if they were dealing with the official Ubuntu packages.
-This comes in handy since only stable and trustworthy applications make it to the official Ubuntu repository.
+Personal Package Archives (PPA) provide a way for developers to make their applications available as an apt repository by uploading their source packages to Launchpad.
+This allows Ubuntu users to easily download these packages as if they were dealing with the official Ubuntu packages.
+PPA is a useful feature, as only stable and trustworthy applications are included in the official Ubuntu repository.

 Here is an example of how to install Krita application :